bjorntechCarl/cloudflare-sst-durable-object-drizzle-1password/readme.md

    This command will install all the dependencies listed in `package.json`.

 3. **Set up environment variables**:
    Create a file named `env.txt` in the project root directory and add your environment variables in the format `KEY=VALUE`.
+These should all be secret references to 1password.
 For example:
    ```
    REF_OP_SERVICE_ACCOUNT_TOKEN=your-op-service-account-token
    REF_CLOUDFLARE_API_TOKEN=your-cloudflare-api-token
    REF_CLOUDFLARE_DEFAULT_ACCOUNT_ID=your-cloudflare-default-account-id
    ```
    Replace the placeholders with your actual values.
-Consider using 1Password to securely manage and retrieve your secrets.

 4. **Deploy to Cloudflare - SST**:
    To deploy the project using SST, run the following command: